-Compliance Note S New Build There are no additional or different criteria to those outlined above specific to new build projects.
+Compliance Notes S New Build There are no additional or different criteria to those outlined above specific to new build projects.
 Refurbishment There are no additional or different criteria to those outlined above specific to refurbishment projects.
 Extensions to existing buildings If the facilities are within the existing building then it is those existing facilities that must be assessed against the criteria of this issue.
 No toilet facilities in the assessed building If no toilet areas exist in the building then the assessment criteria must be assessed on the basis of the nearest accessible building with such facilities likely to be used by the occupants of the assessed building.
 Shut-off systems Shut-off systems may control combined toilet areas, such as male and female toilets within a core.
-Proximity detection criteria Proximity detection shut-off is not required for each individual sanitary appliance to achieve the credit.
+Proximity detection criteria Single WCs Proximity detection shut-off is not required for each individual sanitary appliance to achieve the credit.
 The requirement is for the water supply to be isolated for each toilet block on a floor when not being used by the occupants.
-Single WCs The criteria for this issue apply to facilities with a single WC (potentially within smaller or low occupancy buildings).
+The criteria for this issue apply to facilities with a single WC (potentially within smaller or low occupancy buildings).
 In these instances shut-off can be provided via the same switch that controls the lighting (whether proximity detection or a manual switch).
-Cells Volume controls on the water supply to each cell comply with the assessment criteria for this type of space.

 Req.
 Design Stage Post Construction Stage 1 A copy of the specification clause confirming: The specification of shut-off valves The controls for the shut-off valves.
 Assessor's building/site inspection and photographic evidence confirming: The location and installation of proximity detection controls.
 A design plan showing:The location of the toilet facilities.
-AND'As built' drawings showing:The specification of shut-off valves
+AND 'As built' drawings showing: • The specification of shut-off valves